pedro-95/few-body/README.md

 # few-body Project

-### This repository contains Python scripts and Jupyter notebooks where a nuclear few-body problem is solved for different Well shapes.
+### This repository contains Python scripts and Jupyter notebooks where a nuclear few-body problem is solved for different Well shapes by using a Monte Carlo integration algorithm (See Main Reference).

   - **Report.pdf**: contains a non-published article, which describes the resuts obtained by the code shown in this repository.